-It takes up to four weeks to see a mood-lifting effect.
+It takes up to four weeks to see a mood-lifting effect so don’t expect an immediate improvement when you start taking an antidepressant.
 It’s very common to feel worse for the first couple of weeks after starting, as the antidepressants set about rebalancing your brain’s neurochemicals.
-After that, emotions should start to even out.
+After that, your emotions should start to even out.

 It can be hard to keep track of your own progress, so it's a good idea to keep a diary of your day-to-day feelings and thoughts, perhaps what you’ve accomplished in a day and what you’d like to get done.
 Look back at this every few weeks, and you’ll be surprised how far you’ve come.
 Your doctor can also be a good gauge on how well you're doing – keep in contact with them every few weeks until you're on track to feeling better.

-If you do want to stop, don’t stop suddenly, you can experience a relapse.
-Discuss it with your doctor and come up with a plan to gradually reduce your dose to eventually stopping.
+If you do want to stop, don’t stop suddenly as you can experience a relapse and occasionally withdrawal symptoms such as dizziness, flu-like symptoms and anxiety.
+Instead, reduce the dose gradually over four to six weeks before finally stopping.
+Discuss this with your doctor and come up with a plan to do this.

 Book an appointment with your doctor.
 They will listen to your symptoms and how this is affecting your day-to-day functioning.
 They might want one or two meetings to get to know you before you both decide if antidepressants are right for you, or other options may be more appropriate.